 Place your tax returns, insurance policies, brokerage and 401(k) statements, and mortgage together in one place and then tell your spouse or closest family member where that is.
 Aside from the documents mentioned above, also include your Social Security and health insurance/Medicare cards, plus contact information for your doctors, lawyer, and accountants.

 - Keep important documents in the right place

 It is never a good idea to keep your original will in your safe-deposit box.
 The original belongs with your lawyer.
-You can also scan all your important financial paperwork and keep a virtual copy with a Web site like vitalesafe.com (it’s free for up to 100MB of space) and make sure to share access with your closest family member.
+You can also scan all your important financial paperwork and keep a virtual copy via several websites and apps.
+(Make sure to share access with your closest family member.)